Layr-Labs/eigenlayer-contracts/docs/release/slashing/AllocationManager.md

 }

 /**
- * @notice Called by an AVS to slash an operator for given operatorSetId, list of strategies, and bipsToSlash.
+ * @notice Called by an AVS to slash an operator for given operatorSetId, list of strategies, and wadToSlash.
  * For each given (operator, operatorSetId, strategy) tuple, bipsToSlash
  * bips of the operatorSet's slashable stake allocation will be slashed *